HEAT PRINCIPLES, POLICIES, & PROCEDURES

 - We encourage our dancers to first understand that calories (food) are energy above all else.
 Before thinking about what to eat, HEAT wants to ensure that our dancers are eating and hydrating throughout convention weekends and while training in general.

 - HEAT supports dancers when they need time and space to nourish their bodies throughout convention weekends by providing either water stations and affordable hydration options within the venue.
-HEAT understands that a dancer might need a break during a long weekend and will provide a break area at the merch table for such dancers to refuel.
+HEAT understands that a dancer might need a break during a long weekend for dancers to rest & refuel.

 - HEAT encourages dancers to carry electrolytes with them throughout convention weekends, but if any dancer starts to become deficient Heat carries electrolytes on hand.